Power Forward Performance in Semimartingale Markets with Stochastic Integrated Factors: Forward HJB Equation with Integrated Factor

-{Unlike the classical HJB equation, the forward HJB equation \eqref{eq:forhjbgamma} specifies the initial rather than the terminal value, and needs to be solved forward in time.
+Unlike the classical HJB equation, the forward HJB equation \eqref{eq:forhjbgamma} specifies the initial rather than the terminal value, and needs to be solved forward in time.
 Therefore, it is an ill-posed (time-reversed) HJB equation, and the classical theory of HJB equations is not applicable.
-We bypass this difficulty by connecting the solution to the forward HJB equation~\eqref{eq:forhjbgamma} to that of the infinite horizon quadratic BSDE driven by semimartingales analyzed in the previous section.
-We prove that solving the forward equation is equivalent to constructing a solution to BSDE \eqref{eq:BSDEspecial} in the factor form \eqref{VbarVtxY}.
-We establish a closed-form factor representation of the solution to \eqref{eq:BSDEspecial} when the factor $Y$ is a QLC special semimartingale (see Lemma~\ref{lem:PiMY22} below).
-Finally, we relate the analysis of the forward HJB equation to existing literature.}
+We bypass this difficulty by connecting the solution of the forward HJB equation~\eqref{eq:forhjbgamma} to {the triplet of processes $(\Pi^M,Z^M,W^M)$ analyzed in the previous section.
+We prove that solving the forward equation is equivalent to constructing} {the process $\Pi^M$ with representation \eqref{eq:BSDEspecial}} and satisfying the factor form \eqref{VbarVtxY}.
+We establish a closed-form factor representation of {$(\Pi^M,Z^M,W^M)$} when the factor $Y$ is a special semimartingale (see Lemma~\ref{lem:PiMY22} below).

-{Throughout the section, we assume the predictable characteristics of $Y$ admits the factor representation:}
+Throughout the section, we consider the predictable characteristics of $R$ and $Y$ admitting the factor representation:

-The $P$-predictable characteristics of $R$ are determined by the factor process $Y$ via the following factor form: